kyleratliff1/docs/Databases/MariaDB/mariadb_servers.md

     ```shell
     sudo systemctl start mariadb.service
     ```
-    If the MariaDB service doesn't start then initialization of the galera custer may need to be performed using the following command:
+    If the MariaDB service doesn't start then temporary initialization of the galera custer may need to be performed using the following command:
     ```shell
     sudo galera_new_cluster
     ```
-    The the status of the MariaDB service can be checked using the following command:
+    The status of the MariaDB service can be checked using the following command:
     ```shell
     sudo systemctl is-active mariadb.service
     ```